 COMMON AREAS

 The Community Room(s) and common areas are available to all Tenants.
 Rules and hours of use for these areas may be posted and may be updated from time to time by Management.
 All Tenants are expected to be familiar with and abide by these rules.
-Please exercise good conduct and respect the rights of others when enjoying these facilities.
+Please exercise good conduct and respect the safety and rights of others when enjoying these facilities.

 Proper attire and conduct is required.